 Here’s what IDC predicted:

-- By 2020, 50 percent of the Global 2000 will see the majority of their business depend on their ability to create digitally-enhanced products, services, and experiences.
+- 50 percent of the Global 2000 will see the majority of their business depend on their ability to create digitally-enhanced products, services, and experiences.

-- By 2019, 40 percent of all digital transformation initiatives – and 100 percent of all effective IoT efforts – will be supported by cognitive/AI capabilities.
+- 40 percent of all digital transformation initiatives – and 100 percent of all effective IoT efforts – will be supported by cognitive/AI capabilities.

-- By the end of 2017, over 70 percent of the Global 500 will have dedicated digital transformation/innovation teams.
+- Over 70 percent of the Global 500 will have dedicated digital transformation/innovation teams.

 Well, there’s good news.
 I’ve had the opportunity to work with a number of organizations who have asked that very question and are now on their own digital journey.
 And, that’s the key word here… journey.
 Become a digitally native organization isn’t like flipping a light switch; it’s not a binary process.
 It’s truly a journey that’s unique to your organization, your users, the services you provide, and your customers.